lmatosevic/ivy-nestjs/README.md

 Bootstraping logic for Mongoose library usage with MongoDB.

+### Redis

+Access and management functionality for the Redis storage, also used in Queue, Mail and Cache modules.

 ### Resource

 The main logic for resource management, model definition, and endpoints creation.

 ### Storage

-File persistence and access logic.
+File persistence and access endpoints through various adapter implementations.

+### Template

+The template compilation using multiple templating adapters, also used by Mail module.

 ### Typeorm